‘It was all so surreal’ — NJ 101.5 listeners’ memories of 9/11

 In past years we asked NJ 101.5 listeners to share their stories, condolences and remembrances with us on social media.
 For many, the memories are as vivid as they were in 2001.
 Some were driving and running errands or in school, like any other day.
 Others had family members who were supposed to be in Manhattan, but as fate would have it, they weren't in the city when the attacks took place.
 Then there are those who will always be plagued with the memory of actually watching from various locations as the planes struck the towers of the World Trade Center.

+This post was first published in 2016 and has been updated over the years.
 Here are some of heartfelt responses our listeners have shared:

 'It was all so surreal'